OpenSlides/openslides-backend/docs/actions/user.update.md

 Group B:

-The request user needs `user.can_manage` in each referenced meeting.
+The request user needs `user.can_update` in each referenced meeting.

 Group C:

 The request user must satisfy at least one of:
 - the OML `can_manage_users`
-- `user.can_manage` for the meeting, OR
+- `user.can_update` for the meeting, OR
 - The CML `can_manage` for the committee of the meeting

 Group D: